pjackson31/hello/_posts/2020-02-05-post-solutions.md

 > <cite> “How capital is managed and allocated is key to understanding geo-political events”

 Involvement:
-Founding of Greenwood Wealth Management, Harvard Business Online School Credentials, Economics & Globalization Coursework
+Founding of Greenwood Wealth Management, Harvard Business Online School, economics & globalization Coursework

 > Digital Enterprise Solutions